sinnie/learn_web_dev/node.md

 ### Event Driven Programming
 __Event-driven programming__ is a programming paradigm in which the flow of the program is dictated by events (changes in state), including user actions, sensor outputs, or messages from other programs or threads.
 In this paradigm, every command is event based, which means that the program revolves around a loop that polls for input or data (or state change).
 When an event occurs, a callback is invoked.
 JavaScript is well suited to this programming style because it has first-class functions and closures.

 Node.js employs an event loop, which is a construct that performs two tasks (__event detection__ and __event handler triggering__).
-The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
+The event loop detects which events just happened and also determines which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by said events [(Norris)](#resourses).
 In other words, applications act on events, and Node.js implements this through two mechanisms: the __event loop__ and the `EventEmitter` that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).

 Although V8 is single-threaded, the underlying C++ API of Node.js is not, which means that whenever we call something that is an I/O operation, Node relies on __libuv__ to run code concurrently with our javascript code.
 Once this thread (form _libuv_) receives a value, it awaits for data or throws an error, and then the provided callback is called with the necessary parameters.

   > In Node.js, there are actually two separate kinds of events.
-There are __system events__, which are lower-level events that are handed by libuv, and __custom events__, which are handled by the JavaScript core by the `EventEmitter`.
+There are __system events__, which are lower-level events that are handed by libuv, and __custom events__, which originate from the `EventEmitter`.
 The `EventEmitter` is used by many of Node.js' core modules, including `Server`, `Socket`, and  `http`.

 JavaScript code sometimes wraps calls to the C++ side of Node.
 Often, when an event occurs in libuv, it generates a custom event to make  it easier to manage our code and decide what code should run when that event happens.
 This makes it seem as though system events and custom events are the same.
 They are not.

-One way Node.js implements an event-driven approach is by attaching listeners to events.
+Node.js implements an event-driven approach is by attaching listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js uses libuv to send these operations to a different thread.
-This allows V8 to keep executing code.
+This allows V8 to keep executing code synchronously on the main thread.
 Node invokes the callback when the counter has run down or the I/O operation/http operation has finished.
 Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.

-The Node.js JavaScript core modules only provides one thread and one call stack, so when another request is being served as a file is read, its callback will need to wait for the stack to become empty.
+Node.js only provides __one thread and one call stack__, so when another request is being served as a file is read, its callback will need to wait for the stack to become empty.

 To understand how this works, you must understand the __event loop__ and the __task queue__.

 [Philip Roberts provides an excellent explanation of the JavaScript call stack and event loop.](https://youtu.be/8aGhZQkoFbQ)

 ### The Event Loop In a little more detail
-The Node.js event loop runs semi-infinitely under a single thread, and the JavaScript program code running in this thread is executed synchronously.
+The Node.js event loop is actually the libuv I/O loop.
+It runs semi-infinitely under a single thread, and the JavaScript program code running in this thread is executed synchronously.
+The event loop follows the reather usual single-threaded asynchronous I/O approack: all (network) I/O is performed on non-blocking sockets, which are polled using the best mechanism available on the given platform: epoll on Linux, kqueue on OSX, and other BSDs, event ports on SunOS and IOCP on Windows [(libuv)](http://docs.libuv.org/en/v1.x/design.html).
+On each iteration, the loop will block waiting for I/O activity on sockets that have been added to the _poller_ and callbacks will be fired indicating socket conditions (readable, writable hangup).
+Therefore, handles are able to read, write, or perform the desired I/O operation.

 When Node.js starts, it initializes the event loop, processes the provided script or drops into the REPL.
 This may make asynchronous API calls, schedule timers, or call `process.nextTick()`.
 It then begins processing the event loop.

 Every call that involves an I/O operation requires a callback to be registered.
 Certain functions and modules, usually written in C/C++, support asynchronous I/O. When asynchronous events are invoked, they are assigned a thread from the thread pool by libuv.
 This allows the program to perform multiple I/O operations in parallel with the main thread.
 When an I/O operation completes, its callback is pushed onto the event queue where it will be executed as soon as all other callbacks on that queue are invoked.
 In other words, every time a system call takes place, that event will be delegated to the event loop along with a callback function, or listener.
 When a thread in the thread pool completes a task, it is picked up by the main thread, which executes the registered callback.
 The main thread is _not_ tied up and keeps synchronously executing code.
 Since callbacks are handled synchronously on the main thread, long lasting computations and other CPU-bound tasks will block the entire event-loop until completion.